aome510/spotify-player/README.md

 ### Actions

-There will be a list of possible actions depending on the type of the corresponding Spotify item (track, album, artist, or playlist).
+A list of actions is available for each type of the corresponding Spotify item (track, album, artist, or playlist).
 For example, the list of available actions on a track is `[BrowseAlbum, BrowseArtist, BrowseRecommandations, AddTrackToPlaylist, SaveToLibrary]`.
+Calling `BrowseRecommandations` action on a track will go to the radio/recommdation page of that track.

 To get the list of actions on an item, call the `ShowActionsOnCurrentTrack` command or `ShowActionsOnSelectedItem` command.